Bathroom Sink Buying Guide

 Take the Necessary Measurements and Know Your Sink’s Dimensions

-When you’re shopping for a new sink for your bathroom vanity, you might want a large, wide, rectangular, top-mounted sink, but that could be problematic if your counter is too shallow or if you have a narrow vanity space.
-You’ll need to take a few measurements for any bathroom sink to ensure that it will fit, so let’s walk through the basics.
+When shopping for a new sink for your bathroom vanity, you might want a large, wide, rectangular, top-mounted sink, but that could be problematic if your counter is too shallow or you have a narrow vanity space.
+You’ll need to take a few measurements for any bathroom sink to ensure it will fit, so let’s walk through the basics.

 Measure your counter from the wall to the edge closest to you.
 Subtract 2 to 4 inches.
 Now, measure from the right edge of the drawer to the left of your sink across to the left edge of the drawer to the right of your sink and subtract 2 inches.
 If the first measurement is 28” and the second is 24”, the largest sink you can install would be 26” x 22”.